With infertility in both men and women on the rise, there has been an influx of infertility treatment centers and IVF clinics all over the country.

 - What are the procedures offered at the clinic?

-- What is the fertility specialist’s qualification and experience?
+- What are the fertility specialist’s qualification and experience?

 - Does the clinic treat male infertility?